gilch/hissp/docs/faq.rst

 work.
 IPython will ignore the Lissp because its ``#>``/``#..`` prompts makes it look like a Python comment, and it's already set up to ignore the initial ``>>>``/``...``.
-But doctest expects these, because that's what the Python shell looks like.
+But doctest expects these, because that's what the Python interpreter looks like.

 Keeping the Python prompts ``>>>``/``...`` also helps you to distinguish the compiled Python from the result of evaluating it.